wasp-lang/wasp/README.md

 # Project status

 Currently, Wasp is in alpha and has enough features so that you can develop a basic web app in it!
-You might find that it misses flexibility in some places or that some bigger features are missing, but the basics are there and we are not adding on top of them.
+You might find that it misses flexibility in some places or that some bigger features are missing, but the basics are there and we are now adding on top of them.
 In the case you get stuck, you can take the generated code and continue with it.
 As Wasp grows further, it should allow the development of web apps of increasing complexity, without the need to eject!